- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 This level of care typically consists of weekly sessions with a therapist and/or dietitian and regular check-ins with a physician.
 Like intensive outpatient eating disorder treatment, these programs may include group therapy, nutritional counseling, and other support services scheduled at a patient’s discretion.

 The major difference between standard outpatient care and an IOP is that these sessions are less frequent or intensive than those in intensive outpatient treatment programs.
-But while an IOP may have a set time on it or a schedule managed more by someone’s treatment team, patients in standard outpatient care generally manage their own schedules.
+However, while an IOP may have a set time or a schedule managed more by someone’s treatment team, patients in standard outpatient care generally manage their own schedules.
 They can continue attending therapy sessions as long as they’d like or need.

 What Types of Treatments are Part of Standard Outpatient Care?